milk-in-a-bag/authentication-and-user-profile-management/README.md

 # authentication and user profile management

- Authentication and user management using djando-allauth and htmx
+Authentication and user profile management using djando-allauth and htmx